 Rosemary Parmesan Biscuits are fluffy, flavorful, and so good with a bowl of soup or chili!
-Perfect for Thanksgiving, too!
+These easy parmesan biscuits are so flavorful because they’re made with fresh rosemary, black pepper, and garlic powder.
+Perfect for Thanksgiving or Christmas!

 Do you have biscuits on your Thanksgiving menu?
 I sure do!
 I’m baking white cheddar, bacon, and apple biscuits, goat cheese biscuits, and these rosemary and parmesan biscuits!
 I’m also making honey jalapeno cornbread muffins!
 Because you can never have too many options – or carbs – on Thanksgiving… right?

 If you love ultra fluffy biscuits that are full of flavor, you have to try these rosemary parmesan biscuits!
 They’re made with just a handful of everyday ingredients, and can be ready in less than 30 minutes.
 You can also freeze them for up to 2 months!
 I have all of those details and more below ↓

 - To make these rosemary garlic parmesan biscuits you’ll need flour, baking powder, salt, garlic powder, parmesan cheese, black pepper, butter, half and half, and fresh rosemary.

 - Fresh rosemary is an essential ingredient and I don’t suggest subbing dried rosemary in its place.

 - If you dislike garlic, you may omit the garlic powder from the recipe without making any additional changes.

 - Half and half is a dairy product consisting of half milk and half cream; it can be found in the dairy aisle of most grocery stores.

 - For best results, this recipe should be followed exactly as written.